krzysiekfonal/JavaForTesters/README.md

 # JavaForTesters
-Base project for Java training for testers
+Base project for Java training designed for testers